 6. Sell Your Stuff

 Most people have a house or apartment full of stuff they rarely or never use.
-Make 2016 the year where you go through each and every closet, drawer and storage unit and put the stuff you no longer want or use in a pile.
+Make this the year where you go through each and every closet, drawer and storage unit and put the stuff you no longer want or use in a pile.
 Then sell that stuff via Craigslist, EBay or a Facebook group.
 Commit to put all money earned from the selling of unwanted stuff straight into your savings account.
 Selling unused items was a huge part of Deacon and Kim’s success as they worked to pay off $52,000 in consumer debt in just 18 months.

 If your car or home (whether it be rented or owned) is costing you more than it needs to, consider downsizing to save money each month.
 Look into ways to get cheaper housing, and look into the possibility of selling your car and purchasing a reliable car that costs less.
 Even if you can save $100 a month by downsizing your car or home, you will have added an additional $1,200 plus interest to your savings account by the end of the year.

 A new year means a fresh start, my friends.
 Use the motivation that comes along with starting a new year to give your savings account – and your net worth – a boost.
-Let 2016 be the year that you make leaps and bounds towards your dream of financial freedom.
+Let this be the year that you make leaps and bounds towards your dream of financial freedom.